 View HHMI Computation and Visualization Consortium in a larger map

-The 2nd Computation and Visualization Consortium will take place July 7-11, 2014 at Macalester College.
+The 3nd Computation and Visualization Consortium will take place July 13-17 at Smith College (Northhampton, MA).
 Download workshop announcement

-A set of seats and scholarships are available for Faculty from non-CVC institutions.
-Please complete an application for the workshop using this link.
+NOTE: A set of seats and travel scholarships are available for Faculty from non-CVC institutions.

 Macalester faculty and their counterparts at Calvin College, Gustavus Adolphus College, Grinnell College, Lawrence University, and Smith College comprise the consortium.

-The consortium will address a shared need to improve key computational skills, to promote connections among faculty with similar teaching and research interests, and to conceive, vet, and implement curricular materials (syllabi, instructional modules, assignments, and labs) that cultivate in students the skills to organize, filter, analyze, and display data sets of increasing size and complexity.
+The consortium addresses the shared need to improve key computational skills, to promote connections among faculty with similar teaching and research interests, and to conceive, vet, and implement curricular materials (syllabi, instructional modules, assignments, and labs) that cultivate in students the skills to organize, filter, analyze, and display data sets of increasing size and complexity.

 Workshop Audience and Topics

-As the second in a series of workshops, this gathering aims to engage science faculty who have an interest to better prepare science students to meet the challenges of formatting, analyzing, and visualizing increasingly complex and large data sets.
-Recognizing the diverse backgrounds and needs of faculty, the week will be divided in two parts.
-Participants can join for all or half of the 5-days of programing.
+This gathering aims to engage science faculty who have an interest to better prepare science students to meet the challenges of formatting, analyzing, and visualizing increasingly complex and large data sets.

-The first 2.5 days of the workshop (starting 9 am on Monday, July 7 and ending at noon on July 9) aims to introduce faculty members to the open source software package, RStudio.
+The first half of the workshop starts at noon on July 13.
+This portion of the workshop aims to introduce faculty members to the open source software package, RStudio.
 These days will serve as an introduction to using R for handling data and graphics and include

 - An introduction to the RStudio environment